 Variable C (12.5%) addresses whether a contracting state is and should remain eligible for the OECD discount and whether it has been removed from such eligibility due to non-compliance with CTC.
-This variable is relevant as inclusion on the OECD list confers both financial and reputational benefits, thereby increasing the incentive for countries to comply with CTC and cost of non-compliance.
+This variable is relevant as inclusion on the OECD list confers both financial and reputational benefits, thereby increasing the incentive for countries to comply with CTC and the cost of non-compliance.

-Variable D (12.5%) is based on an AWG initiative to establish a communications channel with the government of each contracting state to address and resolve CTC compliance issues.
+Variable D (12.5%) is based on an AWG initiative to establish a communications channel with the government of each contracting state to address CTC compliance issues.
 This variable is an indicator of anticipated compliance based on past AWG practice, where an open line of communication has proven highly constructive.
-The establishment of an effective communications channel demonstrates an intent and effort by the applicable government to be in compliance with its CTC obligations and is crucial to the forward-looking nature of the compliance index.
+The establishment of an effective communications channel demonstrates an intent and effort by the applicable government to be in compliance with its CTC obligations.

-Variable E (12.5%) is a proxy for legal norms and practices that courts in a particular contracting state are likely to apply when interpreting CTC.
+Variable E (12.5%) is a proxy for legal norms and practices that courts and administrative authorities in a particular contracting state are likely to apply when interpreting CTC.
 This variable identifies indicators of existing law and practice which are suggestive of whether gap-filling measures and interpretive techniques are expected to comply with CTC, including indicators of legal protectionism, strict enforcement of contractual terms, strict enforcement of new commercial laws, and repossession inside and outside of insolvency.